 Other Canada & New England Cruise Ports:

-For something fun, you can find pillows in the colors of signal flags at Custom Canvas Newport, 6 Bowen's Wharf, (401-847-4977) and more pricey original Newport scrimshaw by the owner and artist at Scrimshanders, 14 Bowen's Wharf, (www.scrimshanders.com)
+Nautical souvenirs are the best reminders of Newport.
+For something fun, you can find pillows in the colors of signal flags at Custom Canvas Newport (6 Bowen's Wharf; 401-847-4977) and more pricey original Newport scrimshaw by the owner and artist at Scrimshanders (14 Bowen's Wharf; 401-849-5680).

 Where You're Docked

-Newport is a busy boat port for yachting and excursions.
-Walk along Thames Street (pronounce the "TH" as in the), the harbor front street lined with a myriad of shops and restaurants and when you see something that interests you on one of the cobblestone wharves (Bowen's, Bannister's, Perry Mill, Brown and Howard), turn right and go exploring.
-Find a seat and watch the harbor traffic, the sailboat races, and the ferries plying out of Narragansett Bay to Block Island and under the sweeping Jamestown-Newport suspension bridge to Providence.
-To see the more familiar New England clapboard town aspect, as opposed to the opulent mansions, turn left or inland off Thames Street and zigzag along the narrow names.
-These houses, forming an important historic district, are owned by full-time and summer residents and a few have been turned into attractive bed and breakfasts for weekend getaways.
+There's lots to do within an easy walk of the docks in Perrotti Park.
+Walk along Thames Street (pronounce the "TH" as in the), the harborfront street lined with shops and restaurants.
+When you see something that interests you on one of the cobblestoned wharves (Bowen's, Bannister's, Perry Mill, Brown and Howard), turn right and go exploring.
+Find a seat and watch the busy harbor traffic, sailboat races and ferries plying out of Narragansett Bay to Block Island and under the sweeping Jamestown-Newport suspension bridge to Providence.

-Eleven fabulous Newport mansions (www.Newportmansions.org) are operated by The Preservation Society of Newport ranging in age from the 1748 Hunter House, which exhibits Newport-designed colonial furniture, to The Elms, a 1901 French-style chateau with a ten-acre park and beautiful sunken garden.
+The Newport Mansions: Eleven fabulous Newport mansions are operated by The Preservation Society of Newport County, ranging in age from the 1748 Hunter House, which exhibits Newport-designed colonial furniture, to The Elms, a 1901 French-style chateau with a 10-acre park and beautiful sunken garden.

 Been There, Done That